zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 __The living example__ is Elon Musk.
 He __may not necessarily be__ building the rockets himself, but he understands [[enough]] that he actually makes technical contributions.
+He understands the technology well enough that no one’s going to [[snow]] him on it, and he’s not running around __making claims that__ he doesn’t think he can’t eventually deliver.
+He may __be optimistic on__ the timelines but he thinks this is within [[reasonableness]] for delivery.